-As with the Subcontract Works stream, we conducted similar mapping against our Goods and Services providers.
+We also conducted a similar mapping exercise in relation to our Goods and Services providers.
 This however excluded the enterprise agreement component, which is less prevalent due to the nature of employment arrangements in that stream, including professional consultancy services.